Iconic Arctic goose whose chicks must face the ultimate "leap of faith"!

 The total population of barnacle geese is estimated to be around 220,000 and stable or rising in some areas.

-Highlights where the Barnacle Goose can be seen
+Spots where the Barnacle Goose can be observed

 Arrival at Longyearbyen